 This simple Pesto Salmon Pasta Recipe is the perfect dinner for a busy weeknight.
-You can also substitute the pasta with greens for a flavorful light leafy salad.
+This pasta dish is dressed up with garlic chips, red onions, and coconut milk for the ultimate comfort meal.
+You can replace the pasta with greens for a flavorful light leafy salad.

 I love recipes that can easily be converted between carb heavy pasta type dishes and salads.
 I made this pesto salmon pasta and also made a similar version of this dish but substituting salad greens for the pasta.

 The sauce here is incredibly simple but still full of flavors and made from scratch.
-Once you drain the pasta water, add the pot back to the stove over low heat and throw in some milk or cream and pesto (preferable home made).
+Once you drain the pasta water, add the pot back to the stove over low heat and throw in some coconut milk and pesto (preferable home made and best if using my vegan basil hemp seed pesto).
 Toss that together a few times, and let the heat slightly thicken the sauce and coat the pasta noodles.

 No need to buy those jarred preservative and additive filled sauces, and also no need to slave away in the kitchen preparing your own tomato sauce.